osuosl/timesync/source/draft_api.rst

 * project manager

-These roles exist independently (for example, a user may be only a spectator, or may be a member and manager but not viewer), and are defined by their
+These roles exist independently (for example, a user may be only a spectator, or may be a member and manager but not spectator), and are defined by their
 permissions:

 * a member has permission to write time entries
 * a spectator may view time entries
 * a project manager may update the project information

-A user may be a member, viewer, and/or manager of multiple projects, and a project may have multiple members, viewers, and managers.
+A user may be a member, spectator, and/or manager of multiple projects, and a project may have multiple members, spectators, and managers.

 If a user attempts to access an endpoint which they are not authorized for, the server will return an Authorization Failure.